auramo/auramo.github.io/_posts/2014-12-11-vagrant-performance-tuning.md

 date: 2014-12-11 15:27:31
 ---

-The Vagrant setup I talk about in this post: OSX as the host system and VirtualBox as the provider.
+The Vagrant setup I talk about in this post: OSX as the host system, Ubuntu as guest and VirtualBox as the provider.

 I used to run Linux VMs on VirtualBox directly.
 Hunting down and hand-configuring images was a pain.
 I found out that Vagrant simplified things a lot for me.